A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Extensions

 \subsection{Building in arbitrary large jumps}

-The starting point for the Wiener-Hopf Monte-Carlo algorithm is the distribution of $\overline{X}_{\mathbf{e}_1/\lambda}$ and $\underline{X}_{\mathbf{e}_1/\lambda}$, and in section \ref{sec_impl} we have presented two large families of L\'evy processes for which one can compute these distributions quite efficiently.
-We have also argued the case that one might engineer other fit-for-purpose Wiener-Hopf factorisations using Vigon's theory of philanthropy.
-However, below, we present another alternative for extending the the application of the Wiener-Hopf Monte-Carlo technique to a much larger class of L\'evy processes than those for which sufficient knowledge of the Wiener-Hopf factorisation is known.
-Indeed the importance of Theorem \ref{thm_cmpnd_Poisson} below is that we may now work with any L\'evy processes whose L\'evy measure can be written as a sum of a L\'evy measure from the $\beta$-family or hypergeometric family plus {\bf any} other measure with finite mass.
+The starting point for the Wiener--Hopf Monte Carlo algorithm is the distribution of $\overline{X}_{\mathbf{e}_1/\lambda}$ and $\underline{X}_{\mathbf{e}_1/\lambda}$, and in Section \ref {sec_impl} we have presented two large families of L\'evy processes for which one can compute these distributions quite efficiently.
+We have also argued the case that one might engineer other fit-for-purpose Wiener--Hopf factorizations using Vigon's theory of philanthropy.
+However, below, we present another alternative for extending the application of the Wiener--Hopf Monte Carlo technique to a much larger class of L\'evy processes than those for which sufficient knowledge of the Wiener--Hopf factorization is known.
+Indeed the importance of Theorem \ref{thm_cmpnd_Poisson} below is that we may now work with any L\'evy processes whose L\'evy measure can be written as a sum of a L\'evy measure from the $\beta$-family or hypergeometric family plus \textit{any} other measure with finite mass.
 This is a very general class as a little thought reveals that many L\'evy processes necessarily take this form.
-However there are obvious exclusions from this class, for example, cases of L\'evy processes with bounded jumps.
+However, there are some obvious exclusions from this class, for example, cases of L\'evy processes with bounded jumps.